SMByC/Coregistration-Qgis-processing/README.md

 ![](docs/img/coregistration.png)

+> This is an early version that includes the most basic type of co-registration, new methods for co-registration are coming.

 It generates a new raster file base on the target image with all properties from the reference image in order to have an image to image co-registration.
 The pixel alignment process include:

 * Reprojection (only if needed)